dangreencorn/ten-api-docs/Locations.md

   - `invite`: This location can only be accessed via invite
 - `status`: Current status of location
   - `online`: Client at location is connected and running without problem
-  - `warning": Client at location is connected but has encountered problem(s)
+  - `warning`: Client at location is connected but has encountered problem(s)
   - `offline`: Client at location is not connected to ten server

 ## Get Location
 Get information for a specific location.
 Returned object includes slides for the location.

+Slides will contain relevant information for displaying on client.

 ```
 GET /locations/:organization/:location